-While on face value an employer’s policy may seem neutral, there can be discriminatory impacts on certain groups.
+While an employer’s policy may seem neutral on face value, there can be discriminatory impacts on certain groups.
 Disparate impact discrimination occurs when an employer’s policy or practice results in discrimination, regardless of the intent behind it.

-To prove disparate impact discrimination has taken place, the employee must prove that the otherwise neutral policy has adverse impacts on certain groups.
+To prove disparate impact discrimination has taken place, the employee must prove that the new policy has adverse impacts on certain groups.
 Such policies may include objective and subjective criteria such as tests and personality impressions.

 Same-Race Discrimination in New York

-Courts have for many years battled the issue of same-race discrimination, as colorism hadn’t really been explored in the courts until the late 1980s.
+Courts have battled over the issue of same-race discrimination for many years.
+This was made difficult as colorism, as a defined concept, hadn’t really been explored in the courts until the late 1980s.